pkutaj/curcon/readme.md

-# The DRY & SOLID CurCon.JS
+# The DRY & SOLID Currency Converter
 # PURPOSE
 The aim of this project is to:
   - [x] write a currency converter